ezsystems/ezpublish-kernel/doc/specifications/api/README.md

 # API

 API in eZ context refers to its Public API's.
-This folder covering specifically the PHP API, and specifications for REST API can be found in `doc/specifications/rest` folder.
+This folder covers the PHP API specifically.
+Specifications for REST API can be found in `doc/specifications/rest` folder.

 Common for them both is the Public API BC promise and the underlying modeling of the eZ Content Repository.